Local Development Workflow

 Custom Test Scenarios

-For deterministic testing without LLM costs, define custom scenarios:
+For deterministic testing without LLM costs, define custom scenarios in bellwether-tests.yaml:

 scenarios: